 While ashy grey hair is a major hair colour trend, for most people, grey hair and premature greying is a cause of major concern.
-Greying is a natural ageing process, but do you know what exactly causes grey hair?
+Greying is a natural ageing process, but do you know what exactly causes of grey hair?
 And is there a way to reverse the process naturally?
+How to reverse grey hair?
 Let’s get to the root of grey hair and learn the different ways to deal with premature ageing.

 What causes grey hair?

 While genetics play a huge role in your hair’s greying, there are a host of other factors that contribute to grey hair as well.